Contributing¶

 - To contribute to the core of the project, read the Developer contribution page and the getting started page in the kubevirt/kubevirt repo.

-- Alternatively, to contribute to its storage management add-on, check out the kubevirt/containerized-data-importer (CDI) repo, and their contribution page.
+- Alternatively, to contribute to its storage management add-on, check out the kubevirt/containerized-data-importer (CDI) repo, and its contribution page.

 Your first contribution¶